sangmlee76/cookie-stand/README.md

 + Iteratively updated the project using branching; very cool.

 ## Release Notes
+### 5 Nov 20 Releas:
+Added a form to create new store.
+The form allows the user to add a new store and calculats its sales based on input provided: city, max customers per hour, min customers per hour, average cookies sold to customer per hour.
 ### 4 Nov 20 Release:
 Adds a footer row with a total of hourly sales across all stores and a grand total of all sales in the last row, last column cell.
 ### 3 Nov 20 Release: